 - The average B2B company increases revenue by nearly 50% by launching eCommerce

-Clearly, an investment in an eCommerce strategy can pay dividends.
+Clearly, an investment in an eCommerce strategy for manufacturers can pay dividends.
 Let’s break down how.

 What’s the first thing most people do when they need to find an answer to something?
 They Google it.
 In 2020, over 2 trillion Google searches are done per day.
 It’s safe to assume your customers - and potential customers - are using Google to problem-solve.

 By embracing eCommerce, your company can tap into the power of search engines in ways that legacy sales channels do not allow.
 From search engine optimization (SEO) strategies, to content marketing (such as blogs that demonstrate ways to use your products), to a social media presence, where you can promote targeted ads to your potential customer base - eCommerce builds your brand and increases awareness.